aradnom/Backbone-Starting-Point/README.md

 __ - Contains "internal functionality," generally utility functions for use by Init, Page, etc.
 Init - Contains functions global to the entire site (or at least significant chunks of it) Events - Contains functions which should be called by bound events.
+Global - Contains functionality used site-wide or on a majority of pages Component - Contains functionality specific to a site component (ex. twitter feed).
 Page - Contains functions specific to individual pages (or components) App - The main application.
 Calls functionality from everything else.
 Events are bound here as well.